Mashirops/VSSI-Lp/README.md

 Run main.m to test the VSSI-Lp on numerical simulations.

-You can change the default settings in main.m, like SNR, area and so on, to test the algorithm in various scenarios.
+You can change the default settings in LpR_Simulations.m, like SNR, area and so on, to test the algorithm in various scenarios.